BSH Hausgeräte

-Today, BSH operates some 40 factories in Europe, the US, Latin America and Asia.
-Together with a global network of sales, production, and service companies, the BSH conglomerate today is made up of about 80 companies in 50 countries, with a total workforce of about 57,000 people.
+BSH operates about 40 factories in Europe, the US, Latin America, Africa and Asia.
+The BSH conglomerate today is made up of about 80 companies in 50 countries, with a total workforce of about 57,000 people, including sales, production, and service companies.
 In September 2014, Robert Bosch GmbH agreed to purchase Siemens' 50% stake in the joint venture for 3 billion euros.

-The BSH product range includes large home appliances for cooking, dishwashing, laundry (washing, drying and folding), refrigeration and freezing, as well as a multitude of small appliances, such as fully automatic espresso machines, floor care and hot water appliances (Consumer products).
+The BSH product range includes large home appliances for cooking, dishwashing, laundry (washing, drying and folding), refrigeration and freezing, as well as a multitude of small appliances, such as fully automatic espresso machines, floor care and hot water appliances (consumer products).

 History

 1967–1978

 BSH Hausgeräte GmbH (formerly Bosch-Siemens Hausgeräte GmbH – BSHG) was founded in 1967 as a joint venture between Robert Bosch in Stuttgart and Siemens Munich.
 At that time, BSH maintained factories in Berlin, Giengen, and Traunreut, Germany.
 In 1976, BSH acquired Pitsos in Athens, Greece (BSH Ikiakes Syskeveses A.B.E.) and at that time increased the number of its production sites with factories in Dillingen, Germany, and Athens, Greece.

 In 1978, the administration role moved to a new building in Hochstrasse in Munich.
 The shared, centrally located administration building laid the cornerstone for BSH's corporate identity and functioned as a clearly visible external sign of the internal amalgamation.